 5. NetSpi: NetSpi is recognized for its deep-dive manual testing techniques combined with proprietary technology to enhance the pentesting process.
 They offer continuous penetration testing services integrated into the client’s development lifecycle, ensuring ongoing compliance and security.
 NetSpi's approach is highly customizable, adapting to the specific risk landscape and regulatory requirements of its clients.

 6. CrowdStrike: CrowdStrike offers penetration testing services that leverage their industry-leading threat intelligence and endpoint protection expertise.
-Their tests are designed to mimic sophisticated adversarial attacks, utilizing the same tactics, techniques, and procedures (TTPs) that real-world attackers use.
+Their tests are designed to mimic sophisticated adversarial cyberattacks, utilizing the same tactics, techniques, and procedures (TTPs) that real-world attackers use.
 This provides clients with actionable insights into their defensive capabilities against advanced persistent threats (APTs).

 7. Software Secured: Software Secured focuses on integrating penetration testing into software development processes, enhancing application security from design to deployment.
 Their services emphasize continuous testing and feedback within the DevOps cycle, aiming to detect vulnerabilities early in the software development process.